Welcome to the Interdisciplinary Learning (IDL) Network.

 - contribute to developing and managing the Network.

-The Network has been established as an integrated website and Slack discussion forum with the aim of forming and building a broad, outward-looking community of practice around IDL.
+The Network has been established as an integrated website with the aim of forming and building a broad, outward-looking community of practice around IDL.

 Find out how to subscribe or join the Network here.